informed-governance-project/NISINP/docs/ui_administrator.rst

 The administrator page is composed of 3 parts:

-1. The navigation bar where you can change your account settings, language, also leaves the website and return on the user interface
+1. The navigation bar, above, where you can change your account settings, language, also leaves the website and return to the user interface
-2. A list of modules you have access and things you can modify, see, or delete
+2. A list of modules, left, where you can select one type of objects related to incidents or users, and add or modify those
-3. A list of your recent changes on the application
+3. A list of your recent actions on the platform

 Standard list view
 ---------------------

-When clicking on an entity for example "Impacts" here, you list all the objects and you have different possible actions.
+When clicking on a module, e.g. "Impacts" as illustrated below, you see a list of the objects of that type, and you have different possible actions.
+The proposed actions may differ depending on the object type and your role.

 .. figure:: _static/ui_standard_list.png
    :alt: edit page.